Parents' Guide to Preparing a Child for a Move

 Saying Goodbye

 In addition, you can prepare your child to say goodbye to old friends and acquaintances by throwing a farewell party.
-Giving your child the responsibility of choosing who he wants to invite, right down to selecting what they would eat at the party, could really take your child's mind off of the stresses of moving.
+Giving your child the responsibility of choosing who he wants to invite, right down to selecting what they would eat at the party, could really take your child's mind off the stresses of moving.

 Schools